TEMPORARY HOURS & BUSINESS OPERATIONS

 Calling all hoptimists!
 The Schooner is now fully open.

-We’ve made a few changes, some out of necessity (is that hand sanitiser in your pocket or are you just happy to see me?) and others long overdue (hello to matching furniture, new flooring and 5-speaker sound system!).
+We’ve made a few changes, some out of necessity (is that hand sanitiser in your pocket or are you just happy to see me?) and others long overdue (say hello to matching furniture, new flooring and 5-speaker sound system!).

 The first thing you’ll notice is Rob, Josh or Mike stood by the door dishing out hand sanitiser and ready to guide you around.

-If you’re wanting to sit down for a drink, our outdoor ‘corral’ will be open from noon on Tuesday-Saturday and from 2pm on Sunday.
+If you’re wanting to sit outside for a drink, our open-air ‘corral’ will be open from 2pm on Sunday, Tuesday & Wednesday and from noon Friday & Saturday.
 Outdoor seating is available on a first-come, first-served basis.

-We will close at 5pm Tuesday & Wednesday, at 9pm Thursday – Saturday and 7pm on Sunday (last orders are a half hour before closing time but to avoid queueing we will not ring the bell).
+We will close at 8pm Tuesday & Wednesday, at 9pm Thursday, at 10pm on Friday & Saturday and at 7pm on Sunday.
+Last orders are a half hour before closing time but to avoid queueing we will not ring the bell.

-For now we will be closed on Monday.
+For now we will be closed on Mondays and all events have been put on hold.

-All of these arrangements are temporary and will likely change so please watch for updates on Facebook, Twitter and our website.
+All of these arrangements are temporary and are likely to change so please watch for updates on Facebook, Twitter and our website.
 We’re keen to hear what you think, so please contact us with your suggestions.
-It’s important we hear from you directly so we can speedily look into any concerns you might have.

 Right, those are the opening hours, what else has changed?